dobots/aim/module_spec.md

 * A read method can be called in a **blocking** or **nonblocking** fashion.
 If called in a blocking fashion the developer of the module is responsible for being able to read other ports using a threading library.
 * A write method is **nonblocking**, returns true if successful, and dereferences the entity in its argument to be sent.
 It does not deallocate the entity, so that the user has the ability to reuse parts of it.
-* In a rare situation it is possible to write a module to communicate within one middleware and have only a few functions communicating using another middleware.
-This is indicated in a comment above the method, here **backend zeromq**.
+* In a rare situation it is possible to write a module to communicate within one middleware and have only a few methods communicating using another middleware.
+The comment **@backend zeromq** means that this method will always be using the zeromq backend irrespective of the middleware used for the rest of the methods.

 ## See also